davdotsol/RTW3/WeekFour/README.md

+---
+title: 'How to create an NFT Gallery'
+date: '2023-02-01'
+image: how-to-create-nft-gallery.png
+excerpt: Learn how to use the Alchemy NFT API to build an NFT gallery
+isFeatured: true
+---

-# RTW3 - Week 4 - How to Create an NFT Gallery
+# How to Create an NFT Gallery

 Querying the blockchain is not an easy task for a developer.
 Luckily, using the [Alchemy NFT API](https://docs.alchemy.com/reference/nft-api) one can easily query the blockchain and answer the question: "What NFTs does a wallet own?"

 This is what we are going to learn in this post by developing a NFT gallery, in NextJS, TypeScript and the Alchemy api, that displays NFTs by wallet address and smart contract address.

-First of all you will need a [free Alchemy account](https://www.alchemy.com/).

 ## How to Create an NFT Gallery

 **Pre requisite:**

+First of all you will need a [free Alchemy account](https://www.alchemy.com/) and to [create an app](https://docs.alchemy.com/docs/alchemy-quickstart-guide).

-To develop the app you will need to have NodeJS installed on your computer.
+You will also need to have [NodeJS](https://nodejs.org/en/) installed on your computer in order to create the NextJS app.

 ### Project Setup